LikeCoin (LIKE) Market Capitalization Achieves $7.98 Million

 Buying and Selling LikeCoin

-It is usually not currently possible to purchase alternative cryptocurrencies such as LikeCoin directly using US dollars.
-Investors seeking to acquire LikeCoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase LikeCoin using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as LikeCoin directly using U.S. dollars.
+Investors seeking to trade LikeCoin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase LikeCoin using one of the aforementioned exchanges.

 Receive News & Updates for LikeCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for LikeCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.